jorins/remark-lilypond/README.md

-# remark-lilypond
+# rehype-lilypond
-A Remark plugin to render lilypond music notation
+A Rehype plugin to render lilypond music notation